krainboltgreene/learn-you-the-ruby-for-awesome-power/task-zero.md

 ## Extra Credit

-1. Open and use Gedit a few times, write some things.
+1. Open a few text files with gedit, get to know the interface and shortcuts.
-2. Install and setup git/github [http://github.com/](http://github.com/)
+2. Customize Gedit, Terminal, and your OS to better suit programming.
-3. Download all the LYAR Tasks.
+3. Go to the Learn You An Ruby website and download all the tasks and read through the glossary
-4. Type this into a terminal: `gem install facets linguistics sqlite3-ruby nokogiri rake prawn pony sequel gist sinatra rails padrino nanoc eventmachine thin rack haml rdiscount builder --no-ri --no-rdoc`
+4. Type this into a terminal: `gem install facets linguistics sqlite3-ruby nokogiri rake pony sequel sinatra rails padrino nanoc eventmachine thin rack haml rdiscount --no-ri --no-rdoc`